sevenreup/SEVEN_PROJECT/README.md

 # SEVEN_PROJECT
-A website mockup of all my projects
+Mockup and information of most of my unifished projects